 - The student must have education and/or experience appropriate to the internship.
 For example, any student seeking an internship involving journalistic writing or editing–e.g. with a newspaper, magazine, public relations department, or television station–must have taken ENGL 200 (Newsgathering) and preferably also ENGL 300 (Newspaper writing) or ENGL 301 (Magazine Writing) or must have comparable experience.

 - The proposal must be approved by the faculty sponsor and the departmental committee on internships.

 - A faculty member will sponsor no more than three internships per semester unless a faculty member is under a contract that explicitly includes the expectation of sponsoring more than three internships, has a teaching assignment that is adjusted for the internship overload, or receives additional financial compensation.
 Adjunct faculty will not sponsor internships unless specifically hired to do so.

 - The academic component of an internship will typically include: a report by agency supervisor, a student journal or log, and a substantive student report or reflective student report of a specified page length, usually of at least five pages.
 Students may propose an equivalent alternative, but a portfolio of work produced within the internship is not enough to constitute an acceptable academic component.
 Students are strongly urged to present their reports at the Kemp Symposium.

 - The internship application should specify the frequency of meetings with the adviser and the length of all writing assignments.

 Submit the Academic Internship Contract and an accompanying statement explaining your qualifications for the internship, its relevance to your major, and the academic component on which you and your adviser have agreed to the coordinator of ELC Internships.
-The 2016-2017 coordinator is Professor Rafferty.
-The deadline is the second Friday of the semester.

 In order to receive credit, internships must be approved before the internship takes place.